IT Resources Remote Access Policy

 - Authorized remote User access provisioning and deprovisioning must follow the Provisioning and Deprovisioning Policy.

-- Remote access must be activated only when needed and must be deactivated immediately after no longer required.
+- Remote access should be granted only when needed and should be revoked immediately after no longer required.

 Desktop, for this policy, includes but is not limited to laptops, notebooks, or any “personal computer” that can be accessed remotely.

 IT Resources include computing, networking, communications, application, telecommunications systems, infrastructure, hardware, software, data, databases, personnel, procedures, physical facilities, cloud-based vendors, Software as a Service (SaaS) vendors, and any related materials and services.

 - Acceptable Uses of IT Infrastructure and Resources Policy

 - Dual-Homed Network Policy

 - Password Management Policy

 |Responsible Person||Senior Director of IT Security and Assurance|